On-Page SEO helps make your site recognizable and outstanding!

 Including your target keyword in the visual asset, the name is a great idea.

-However, if you have lots of images in one article it may bring you some troubles with Google.
+However, if you have lots of images in one article it may bring you some trouble with Google.

 Including the same keyword in every single image you post is considered keyword stuffing(black hat SEO).